-PRELIMINARY - This product is still in development.
-Tripath Technology Inc. reserves the right to make any changes without further notice to improve reliability, function or design.
+This is a product in development.
+Tripath Technology, Inc. reserves the right to make any changes without further notice to improve reliability, function and design.

-This data sheet contains the design specifications for a product in development.
-Specifications may change in any manner without notice.
-Tripath and Digital Power Processing are trademarks of Tripath Technology Inc. Other trademarks referenced in this document are owned by their respective companies.
+Tripath and Digital Power Processing are trademarks of Tripath Technology, Inc. Other trademarks referenced in this document are owned by their respective companies.

-Tripath Technology Inc. reserves the right to make changes without further notice to any products herein to improve reliability, function or design.
-Tripath does not assume any liability arising out of the application or use of any product or circuit described herein; neither does it convey any license under its patent rights, nor the rights of others.
+Tripath Technology, Inc. reserves the right to make changes without further notice to any products herein to improve reliability, function or design.
+Tripath does not assume any liability arising out of the application of use of any product or circuit described herein; neither does it convey any license under its patent rights nor the rights of others.

-TRIPATH'S PRODUCTS ARE NOT AUTHORIZED FOR USE AS CRITICAL COMPONENTS IN LIFE SUPPORT DEVICES OR SYSTEMS WITHOUT THE EXPRESS WRITTEN CONSENT OF THE PRESIDENT OF TRIPATH TECHNOLOGY INC.

-As used herein:
+TRIPATH'S PRODUCT ARE NOT AUTHORIZED FOR USE AS CRITICAL COMPONENTS IN LIFE SUPPORT DEVICES OR SYSTEMS WITHOUT THE EXPRESS WRITTEN CONSENT OF THE PRESIDENT OF TRIPATH TECHONOLOGY, INC. As used herein:

-1. Life support devices or systems are devices or systems which, (a) are intended for surgical implant into the body, or (b) support or sustain life, and whose failure to perform, when properly used in accordance with instructions for use provided in this labeling, can be reasonably expected to result in significant injury to the user.

-2. A critical component is any component of a life support device or system whose failure to perform can be reasonably expected to cause the failure of the life support device or system, or to affect its safety or effectiveness.
+- Life support devices or systems are devices or systems which, (a) are intended for surgical implant into the body, or (b) support or sustain life, and whose failure to perform, when properly used in accordance with instructions for use provided in this labeling, can be reasonably expected to result in significant injury of the user. - A critical component is any component of a life support device or system whose failure to perform can be reasonably expected to cause the failure of the life support device or system, or to affect its safety or effectiveness.

-For more information on Tripath products, visit our web site at: www.tripath.com
+For more information on Tripath products, visit our website at www.tripath.com